 High stakes and complex legal matters make up the day-to-day work of the Federal Litigation Clinic.

-Many of the clients in this Clinic are charged with federal crimes and often face harsh penalties, while the civil rights and intellectual property cases involve different, but equally high stakes.
+Many of the clients in this Clinic are charged with federal crimes and often face harsh penalties, while the civil rights cases involve different, but equally high stakes.

 To represent our clients, you will hone your interviewing skills under a variety of challenging circumstances.
 You will engage in multifaceted legal and factual research, develop sophisticated case theories and engage in cycles of complex counseling and negotiation.
 Our civil docket presents opportunities to take and defend depositions and appear in federal court on the record.
 Our criminal docket will give you direct experience with all phases of contemporary criminal practice.